fjl/p2p-drafts/dns-discovery.md

 To find nodes at a given DNS name, say "mynodes.org":

-1. Resolve the TXT record of the name and check whether it contains a valid "enr-tree-root=v1" entry.
-Let's say the root hash contained in the entry is "78019b5998661b1f".
+1. Resolve the TXT record of the name and check whether it contains a valid "enrtree-root=v1" entry.
+Let's say the root hash contained in the entry is "CFZUWDU7JNQR4VTCZVOJZ5ROV4".
 2. Optionally verify the signature on the root against a known public key and check whether the sequence number is larger than or equal to any previous number seen for that name.
-3. Resolve the TXT record of the hash subdomain, e.g. "78019b5998661b1f.mynodes.org" and verify whether the content matches the hash.
+3. Resolve the TXT record of the hash subdomain, e.g. "CFZUWDU7JNQR4VTCZVOJZ5ROV4.mynodes.org" and verify whether the content matches the hash.
 4. The next step depends on the entry type found:
-   - for `enr-tree`: parse the list of hashes and continue resolving those (step 3).
+   - for `enrtree`: parse the list of hashes and continue resolving those (step 3).
+   - for `enrtree-link`: continue traversal on the linked domain (step 1).
    - for `enr`: decode, verify the node record and import it to local node storage.
-   - for `enr-tree-link`: continue traversal on the linked domain (step 1).

 During traversal, the client should track hashes and domains which are already resolved to avoid going into an infinite loop.